zdebra/mypages/content/blog/godays-berlin-2019.md

 It's time to head back to my hotel.
 The Kreuzberg evening feels different - it's dark and cold but pulsing with a cozy atmosphere of local bars.
 The conference amazed me.
 Berlin, I'll be back next year - it was a blast!

-_Thanks to Sara Parrot for grammar corrections._
+_Thanks to Sara Parrott for grammar corrections._